aimms/documentation/dataexchange/api.rst

 .. js:function:: dex::dls::DownloadFiles

 	(Recursively) download the files within a path within a file system to a local directory.
 The function will return 1 upon success, or an error on failure.
+The method will wait for the download to succeed for `dex::dls::WaitRetries` seconds, with a default of 500 seconds.
+In case of a slow internet connection, you can increase this value to make the download succeed.

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param pathPrefix: string parameter holding the path prefix of the directory within the file system from which to download files.